List of Podicipediformes by population

 This is a list of Podicipediformes species by global population.
 While numbers are estimates, they have been made by the experts in their fields.
 For more information on how these estimates were ascertained, see Wikipedia's articles on population biology and population ecology.

-This list is not comprehensive, as not all Podicipediformes have had their numbers quantified.
+The IOC World Bird List (version 15.1) recognizes 23 species of Podicipediformes, three of which are extinct.
+IUCN/BirdLife International have assessed and quantified population sizes for 22 of these species, excepting tricolored grebe.
+Additionally, IUCN/BirdLife International recognize a split in silvery grebe into northern and southern species.

+There are three species listed as members of Podicipediformes which are extinct.
+They are as follows: